 Dry Eye, often called Dry Eye Disease (DED), is a common reason why a patient comes into our Alexandria eye practice.
 Dry Eye can affect a person’s quality of life and ability to perform everyday functions such as driving a car and using a computer.
-The doctors at Louisiana Eye & Laser are recognized dry eye experts.
+The doctors at Louisiana Eye & Laser Center are recognized dry eye experts.
 Our doctors are equipped with advanced technology, diagnostic equipment and treatment modalities to meet the needs of patients who have not been able to find relief.

 Two Forms of Dry Eye – Aqueous & Evaporative